-The results of all laboratory tests are presented in graphical or numerical form on the boring logs illustrated on Figures 2 and 3.
-A key to classification terms and symbols used on the logs is presented on Figure 4.
-The results of the laboratory and field testing are also tabulated on Figure 5 for ease of reference.
-The results of the CBR testing can be found on the Moisture Density Relationship Curve on Figure 6.
-The graph for Dry Density vs. Corrected CBR is presented on Figure 7.
-The pH-Lime Series Curve can be found on Figure 8.
+The results of all laboratory tests are presented in graphical or numerical form on the boring logs illustrated in Figures 2 through 7.
+A key to classification terms and symbols used on the logs is presented in Figure 8.
+The results of the laboratory and field testing are also tabulated in Figure 9 for ease of reference.